Duluth, Georgia: Government

 The City of Duluth is governed by a mayor and five city council members, who together appoint the city administrator and city clerk.
 Elections are held every two years, in the odd-numbered years, and the mayor and council members are elected for staggered four-year terms.

 The mayor of Duluth is Greg Whitlock, who was inaugurated in November 2023.
 Nancy Harris was mayor for 16 years prior to Whitlock, and was also the former principal of B.B.
 Harris Elementary School and Suwanee Elementary School.
 Harris Elementary is named for her father, B.B.
 Harris, also a former principal and Gwinnett County School Superintendent.

-The city is represented in the Georgia General Assembly by Senator Zahra Karinshak, Representative Bonnie Rich and Representative Pedro "Pete "Marin who together form the city's legislative delegation.
+The city is represented in the Georgia General Assembly by Senator Adrienne White (D), Representative Ruwa Romman (D), and Representative Matt Reeves (R) who together form the city's state legislative delegation.
+It is currently represented at the federal level by US Senators Jon Ossoff (D) and Raphael Warnock (D), and US Representative Hank Johnson (D).

 Education

 Gwinnett County Public Schools operates public schools serving residents of the city.